RSE1982/beijing-air-quality/README.md

 - PM2.5 spikes are difficult to predict linearly → tree models perform better
 - Seasonal effects not explicitly encoded in raw data → added manually

-### Use of Generative AI Tools
+### 🧠 Use of Generative AI Tools

-- Ideation for feature engineering strategies
+AI-assisted tools were used for:

+- Code suggestions (GitHub Copilot)
+- Summarising exploratory insights (ChatGPT)
-- Optimising notebook structure and explanations
+- Grammar and readability improvements (Grammarly)
-- Assisting with Streamlit layout
+- Generating station metadata (ChatGPT)
-- Auto-generating metadata templates and documentation
+- Drafting documentation sections (ChatGPT)

-## Ethical considerations
+All analytical decisions and implementation remain human-led.

+## ⚖️ Ethical, Legal & Social Considerations

+This project considers several ethical and social factors:

+### Legal

-- Dataset is licensed under CC BY 4.0; attribution maintained throughout
+- Dataset is openly licensed under CC BY 4.0 — attribution fully maintained
-- No personal or sensitive data is included
+- No personal data, IDs, or sensitive attributes appear, making project GDPR compliant

-- Weather and pollution readings pose no privacy risk
+### Ethical

-- Machine learning models used purely for environmental insight
+- Forecasts are used only for academic and informational purposes
+- Care is taken not to present predictions as official air-quality warnings
-- Dashboard avoids alarmist or misleading conclusions
+- Dashboard avoids sensational language or claims

+### Social Implications

+- Air pollution disproportionately affects vulnerable groups
+- High pollution alerts must be communicated responsibly
+- Insights are framed to inform, not to alarm, the public
+- Spatial clustering highlights neighbourhood-level disparities that may inform policy discussions

-## Dashboard Design
+## 🖥 Dashboard Design

-to be added

-## Unfixed Bugs
+## 🐞 Unfixed Bugs

-to be added
+- Some mobile plots may overflow the screen
+- Large datasets may cause slow initial load

-## Deployment
+## 🚀 Deployment

 ### Streamlit Cloud